techiediaries/techiediaries/_posts/2019/2019-06-06-angular-9-8-router-tutorial-learn-routing-and-navigation-by-example.md

 The `<base href>` tag is not specific to Angular Router.
 It’s an [HTML tag](https://www.w3schools.com/tags/tag_base.asp) which specifies the base URL for all relative URLs in the page.

-## Angular Routing, Step 2.2: Creating a Routing Module
+##    Step 2.2: Creating a Routing Module

 Next, you would need to create a routing module inside the main application module and in its own file using a command like this: